-Continuum Philosophical Insight provides a variety services to our clients: the guided development of philosophical habit for individuals, online seminars that guide participants through philosophical texts and issues, the Lyceum Institute, which provides a continual platform for those seeking a deepened philosophical habit within a group environment, and, finally, theoretical consultation for organizations: businesses, institutions, research groups, non-profits, and so on.
+Continuum Philosophical Insight provides a variety services to our clients: the guided development of philosophical habit for individuals, the Lyceum Institute, which provides a continual platform for those seeking a deepened philosophical habit within a group environment, and, finally, theoretical consultation for organizations: businesses, institutions, research groups, non-profits, and so on.

 Foundations of Inquiry

 Although these services may circle around particular issues, thinkers, or philosophical texts, each is ordered towards bettering our understanding of human life.
 While logical acumen, rhetorical talents, and both broadening and deepening of knowledge are effects of philosophical inquiry, the point remains the discovery of truth for the sake of ordering our lives.

 In consequence, there are certain questions which come up time and again.
 Although they are not always worded the same, these questions can essentially be reduced to these six:

 I. What does it mean to be human?